kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 # Star Wars: Knights of the Old Republic - Any% No Major Glitches Guide

-**v4.3: Male/Female Scout -> Jedi Guardian Route (Light Side)**
+### v4.3: Male/Female Scout -> Jedi Guardian Route (Light Side)

 This route defeats Malak on the Star Forge as fast as possible without major glitches.
-Timing begins upon clicking "PLAY" after character creation and ends on the last hit on Malak.
-A load-removal tool is available for LiveSplit thanks to glasnonck; times are sorted based on load-removed times, since load times vary significantly in this game, and saving is frequent.
+Timing begins upon clicking "PLAY" after character creation and ends when the screen cuts to black at the start of the Malak Death cutscene.
+A load-removal tool and auto-splitter is available for LiveSplit thanks to [glasnonck](https://www.speedrun.com/users/glasnonck) and [XeroHR](https://www.speedrun.com/users/XeroHR) (results may vary for Windows 11 users); times are sorted based on load-removed times, since load times vary significantly in this game, and saving is frequent.
 This guide will cover the character build for the run, as well as a detailed route.

 If you have additional questions, you can check out the KotOR Speedrunning Discord which is linked on the game's sidebar on speedrun.com.
 There's a bunch of friendly folks there willing to answer questions!